 Of ships and sails and biscuit tins…

-There are of course reasons why tin-printing has been largely overlooked by printing historians.
-One of the results of printing and book historians’ traditional tropism with respect to books, newspapers and periodicals was that the early development of tin-printing remained rather obscure since its origins in the middle of the nineteenth century.
+There are reasons why tin-printing has been largely overlooked by printing historians.
+One of the results of printing and book historians’ traditional tropism with ‘nobler’ products of the printing industry such as books, newspapers and periodicals is that the early development of tin-printing has remained rather obscure since its origins in the middle of the nineteenth century.
 All the more so since historians were not accustomed to dealing with the very considerable problems which printing on non-paper substrates raised.
 In order to be able to print on tinplate, printers had to solve the problems involved in establishing a uniform contact between a hard, more or less rigid substrate and the equally hard and unyielding surfaces of lithographic stones, printing metal or woodblocks.
 They also had to develop inks which would adhere to and remain permanent on the non-absorbent surface of tinplate.
 A further problem was that tin-printing had been largely incorporated into the metal box making industry, far from the inquisitive eyes of most printing historians.

 Alec Davis, ‘Towards a history of tin-printing’, in Journal of the Printing Historical Society, n° 8, London 1972, p.
 54.

 Author notably of Packaging and print.
 The development of container and label design, Faber and Faber, 1967.